mindbrix/Rasterizer/README.md

 Architecture
 --------

-Paths follow the Postscript model, with the same even-odd and non-zero fill rules.
+`Path` objects follow the Postscript model, with the same even-odd and non-zero fill rules.
 Stroking is also supported.

-Paths are collected into Scenes, which are then collected into a SceneList.

-The CPU stages make extensive use of highly-efficient and simple batch parallelism.
+`Scene` objects group `Path` objects together with their draw parameters: color, affine transform, stroke width, flags & optional clip bounds.

+For rendering, `SceneList` objects group `Scene` objects together with their draw parameters: affine transform & optional clip bounds.

 Filled paths are rasterized in 2 stages: first to a float mask buffer, and then to the color buffer.

-Small screen space fills (e.g. glyphs) have the optimal CPU path.
-Larger fills use a fat scanlines algorithm.
-Pixel area coverage is calculated using a novel windowed-inverse-lerp algorithm that can be trivially extended for zero-cost box blurs.
+Small screen space fills (e.g. glyphs) are optimal, as raw `Path` geometry can be `memcpy`ed into GPU memory.

+Larger fills use a fat scanlines algorithm on clipped, device-space `Path` geometry.

+Pixel area coverage is calculated using a novel windowed-inverse-lerp algorithm.

 Stroked paths are rasterized straight to the color buffer using GPU triangulation.

-Quadratic Beziér curves are first-class GPU primitives, so no expensive, scale-variant path flattening is necessary.
+Quadratic Beziér curves are first-class GPU primitives, enabling very coarse geometry.

+The CPU stages make extensive use of highly-efficient and simple batch parallelism.

 Credits